 If for any reason you no longer require your tickets, you can return them to us which will allow us to accommodate more people throughout the month where possible.
 To return tickets, you can get in touch with us on boxoffice@hull2017.co.uk and please state your booking number, the number of tickets you wish to return along with their serial numbers (displayed underneath the QR Code displayed on your ticket/s) of those you would like to return.
 Please note that any tickets cancelled by us will no longer be valid following return.

 A mobility scooter is available for use but must booked in advance of arrival.
-You can get in touch with us on access@hull2017.co.uk
+You can book this by emailing access@hull2017.co.uk

 In order for us to send you on your way a little quicker when you arrive at the bridge, please ensure your address and telephone number are up-to-date in your online account.